kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 	ScalarResources map[v1.ResourceName]int64

 	// NEW!
-	// DynamicResources: keep track of extended resources backed by DRA to device classes
+	// DynamicResources: keep track of extended resources backed by DRA to device class
-	// The map's key is the extended resource name that has at least one device
+	// The map's key is the extended resource name that has exactly one device
 	// class advertises it.
-	DynamicResources map[v1.ResourceName][]string
+	DynamicResources map[v1.ResourceName]string
 }
 ```